22 June 2020

-Details of all changes in Phase 1 and subsequent changes can be found on https://www.gov.scot/publications/coronavirus-covid-19-staying-at-home-and-away-from-others/
+Details of all changes in Phase 2 and subsequent changes can be found here.

 Most Usdaw members are already at work and have been working throughout this outbreak, keeping the food and pharmaceutical supply chain moving, in very difficult circumstances.

-If you work in non-food retail, or any other type of workplace that is currently closed, your employer should be making preparations to keep you safe.
-Before any workplace reopens, the employer should do a full risk assessment and put in place proper social distancing and hygiene standards.
-When they do attempt to reopen, we will be here to support members with any health, transport, or childcare concerns you may have.
+If you work in non-food retail or any other business re-opening under Phase 2, your employer should be making preparations to keep you safe.
+Before any workplace reopens, your employer needs to carry out an appropriate COVID-19 risk assessment and put in place proper social distancing and hygiene standards.
+As stores and workplaces reopen or make plans to reopen, we will be here to support members with any health, transport, or childcare concerns you may have.
 Please contact your workplace rep or local official if you need advice.